andreasabel/inCode/entry/enhancing-functor-structures-step-by-step-1.md

 Parsing with Covariance
 -----------------------

+Now, let's talk about using our `Schema` type to generate a *json parser*.
+We want to be able to use our schema type and use it to parse information from a json value, of a given json format we are expecting.

-Now, let's talk about using our `Schema` type to define a json parser.
-We're going to rewrite `Schema` to take a type parameter to represent the type we want to parse into.
+To do this, we're going to rewrite `Schema` to take a type parameter to represent the type we want to parse into.
 A `Schema a` will be a schema that can be used to generate documentation *and* describe a parser of `a`s.
 In the end, we want `customerSchema :: Schema Customer`, and a function like

 ``` {.haskell}
 schemaParser :: Schema a -> Parse ErrType a